We enable strong and thriving conservancies across the Greater Mara Ecosystem.

 Our focus is on the following key areas of work, with and on behalf of stakeholders:

 - Sustaining, Developing and Creating Conservancies and Conservation Areas

-- Facilitating, Coordinating and Implementing Conservation and Social Development
+- Facilitating, Coordinating and Implementing Social and Economic Development

 - Advocating for a Better Conservancy Framework